Drive sales on autopilot with ecommerce-focused features

 How to schedule delayed text messages using Omnisend?

-Omnisend is a powerful SMS marketing platform you can use to schedule messages for the most convenient and respectful time for subscribers in different time zones.
+Omnisend is a powerful SMS marketing platform you can use to schedule messages at the most convenient and respectful times for subscribers across different time zones.

-During events and holidays, schedule messages during off-peak network usage times when there’s less network congestion.
+During events and holidays, schedule messages for off-peak network usage times, when network congestion is lower.

 Here’s an illustration: